wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/model-data-power-bi/includes/2-how-to-manage-data-relationships.md

 > [!NOTE]
 > To follow along with the examples in the videos and on this page, download the sample Access database <a href="https://go.microsoft.com/fwlink/?linkid=2120368" target="_blank">**here**</a> and import into Power BI Desktop (**Get Data > Database > Access database**).
 If you have any issues loading the Access database, please read this <a href="https://go.microsoft.com/fwlink/?linkid=2131277" target="_blank">**article**</a>.

-In the Model view, notice that a block represents each table and its columns and that lines between them represent relationships.
+In the Model view, notice that a block represents each table and the lines between them represent relationships.

 ![Screenshot of the Model view.](../media/02-power-bi-desktop-model-view.png)